Guide to studying Robotics

-- There are plenty of areas to specialise in, once you have a favourite.
+There are plenty of areas to specialise in.
 Intelligent systems range from unmanned vehicles in aerospace and robots in sub-sea exploration, to consumer products and the creative arts.

-- Some courses do work placements with blue-chip organisations like Intel, the London Stock Exchange and IBM.
+Some courses include work placements with blue-chip organisations like Intel, the London Stock Exchange and IBM.
 Others offer the knowhow required to start up your own business.

 - BSc Artificial Intelligence